owen-kim3/owen-kim3.github.io/index.md

    - **Description**: A dataset from the Bureau of Labor Statistics that is tracking consumer's spending habits, income, and demographics throughout the US.
    - **Project Idea**: How have consumer spending habits changed on different good types (consumer goods, durable goods, luxary goods, normal goods, etc)?
 What factors could have affect consumers spending habits?

-## Where's Schueller plotly visualization
+## Where's Schueller?
+Plotly Visualization